squallcoder/COP4331_ContactManager/README.md

 # COP4331_ContactManager
-Contact Manager for Small Project Team 7 in COP4331 using LAMP Stack
+Contact Manager for Small Project Group 7 in COP4331 using LAMP Stack